On 4, 5 and 6 September 2015 at the Medieval Castle in Pafos

 La Cenerentola is in two 50 minutes acts and in the intervals there is the opportunity to wander around the harbour and to enjoy some cool refreshments.
 There is seating for 2,200 people and with the opera written in Italian, there are subtitles in both Greek and English.

 The nine members of the organising company, Pafos Aphrodite Festival Cyprus (P.A.F.C) have worked tirelessly over the years to establish the festival on the world’s calendar and today, opera lovers travel from all over Europe -and beyond- to enjoy the event.
-For the third year, it is with great pleasure and honour that My Destination Cyprus is one the festival’s media sponsor.
+For the third year, it is with great pleasure and honour that My Guide Cyprus is one the festival’s media sponsor.

 · The 17th Pafos Aphrodite Festival presents Giochino Rossini’s La Cenerentola on Friday 4, Saturday 5 and Sunday 6 September in Pafos harbour.